grscheller/dotfiles/README.md

 # LINUX/UNIX/POSIX dotfiles

-This project contains the infrastructure I use to maintain and install my Fish and POSIX based shell environments.
+This project contains the infrastructure I use to maintain and install my Fish, Bash, and Sh based environments.
 The same configuration files are designed to be shared across multiple POSIX based operating systems.